-- Payment of principal and interest of all Federal Stafford Loans must begin within six months after the last day of at least half-time enrollment. - Borrowers of Nursing Student Loans, Federal Perkins Loans, and Federal Stafford Loans must participate in exit interviews before a withdrawal, leave or degree is granted. - D'Youville will notify the Higher Education Services Corporation of a Federal Stafford Loan borrower's less-than-half time enrollment, withdrawal or graduation. - Financial aid transcripts to other colleges for students who are in default of any student loans borrowed during attendance at D'Youville will clearly indicate the default status. - Upon departure from D'Youville, all students must meet with a financial aid counselor for an exit interview.
+- · Payment of principal and interest of all Federal Stafford Loans must begin within six months after the last day of at least half-time enrollment. - Borrowers of Nursing Student Loans, Federal Perkins Loans, and Federal Stafford Loans must participate in exit interviews before a withdrawal, leave or degree is granted. - D'Youville will notify the Higher Education Services Corporation of a Federal Stafford Loan borrower's less-than-half time enrollment, withdrawal or graduation. - Financial aid transcripts to other colleges for students who are in default of any student loans borrowed during attendance at D'Youville will clearly indicate the default status. - Upon departure from D'Youville, all students must complete an exit interview either on-line, via surface mail or with a financial aid counselor.